tezos/tezos-mirror/docs/developer/contributing.rst

 -  If you add new functions to an interface, don’t forget to document the function in the interface (in the corresponding .mli file; or, if there is no .mli file, directly in the .ml file)
+-  If you modify the user API (e.g. add or change a configuration parameter or a command-line option), update the corresponding documentation.
+In particular, for configuration parameters of the Tezos node, update the node configuration :doc:`documentation <../user/node-configuration>` and the documentation of the modified component(s), usually referred by that page.
 -  If your MR introduces new dependencies to opam packages, follow the :ref:`additional instructions <adding_new_dependencies>`.
 -  Check whether your changes need to be reflected in changes to the